• Skip to primary navigation

 Grilled Italian Pesto Salmon 30 Minutes Start to Finish

-Grilled Italian Pesto Salmon is such an easy recipe we almost didn’t post it.
-The recipe takes a few ingredients, and it’s on the table in 30 minutes.
+Grilled Italian Pesto Salmon or baked is such a quick and easy recipe.
+The recipe takes a few ingredients, and it's on the table in 30 minutes.
 The salmon is a beautiful pink color with flaky meat and a delicious buttery taste.
 All you need are five ingredients and half an hour to impress your family or guests with your pesto salmon.
 Use store-bought or homemade pesto.

 Grilled Italian Pesto Salmon is a quick and easy dish complete in 30 minutes @allourway.com